krlospelaez/js-fixtures/README.md

 Options:
 - `fixtures.containerId`
   - change the ID of the iframe that gets injected into the page
-- `fixtures.visible`
-  - make fixtures 'visible' in the DOM (default: false)
 - `fixtures.path`
  - change the path to look for fixtures (default: `spec/javascripts/fixtures`)